Yuko Shimizu (illustrator): Early life and education

-Shimizu was born in Tokyo, Japan, and grew up primarily in Kanagawa Prefecture.
-At the age of eleven, her father's company moved the family to the United States where they settled in Westchester County, New York and would live there for four years before returning to Japan.
+Shimizu was born 1965 in Tokyo, Japan, and grew up primarily in Kanagawa Prefecture.
+At the age of eleven, her father's company moved the family to the United States where they settled in Westchester County, New York, and lived there for four years before returning to Japan.
 According to Shimizu, attending middle school in the US encouraged a sense of individuality in her that she would take back to Japan and that was not customary for women in the Japanese culture of the time.

 Having a great appreciation for Japanese comics, Shumizu imagined becoming a manga artist as a young girl.
 However, when it came time for university, her parents dissuaded her from following an art education and she attended Waseda University in Tokyo with a major in Faculty of Commerce.
 She graduated in 1988 as valedictorian.
 Her first job was in the PR department of a large Japanese corporation, headquartered in Tokyo.

 Second education

 After many years of working in PR Shimizu realized that women in the firm who had been there for multiple decades were not advancing and decided to pursue an MFA in illustration in the United States.
-As a non-U.S. resident she needed to prove she had enough money for four years of tuition and living expenses, and saved for two years in order to have enough money to apply.
-After eleven years with the PR firm and enough money in the bank to obtain a visa, Shimizu traveled to New York and interviewed at Pratt, Parsons and the School of Visual Arts.
+As a non-U.S. resident, she needed to prove she had enough money for four years of tuition and living expenses and saved for two years to have enough money to apply.
+After eleven years with the PR firm and enough money in the bank to obtain a visa, Shimizu traveled to New York and interviewed at the Pratt Institute, Parsons School of Design, and the School of Visual Arts.

 She moved to New York City with two suitcases.
 In 1999 she enrolled in the School of Visual Arts.
 After finishing her sophomore year, she was accepted into the MFA Illustration as Visual Essay program.
 Under Marshall Arisman she created a personal alphabet book project called Letters of Desire as part of her graduate studies.
 Shimizu's roommate when she began graduate studies was James Jean, who would illustrate 81 covers for Fables.
 She graduated in May 2003 with a Masters in Illustration.

 Upon completion of her MFA, Shimizu moved into a Manhattan studio with two other friends, John Hendrix and Katie Yamasaki, both of whom she had met in grad school.
 The three artists wanted a studio that would be easily accessible to magazine and newspaper publishers.